-All injuries, accidents, illnesses and dangerous occurrences (unless very minor in the view of the school nurse) must be recorded on the schools accident form.
+All injuries, accidents, illnesses and dangerous occurrences (unless very minor in the view of the school nurse) must be recorded on the school's accident / incident form.
+This form is located via the Staff Intranet Page.

 The date, time and place of the event or illness must be noted with the personal details of those involved with a brief description of the nature of the event or illness and what First Aid was given.
 What happened to the injured or ill person immediately afterwards should also be recorded.
 Records should be stored in accordance with the School's policy on data retention.